decentraland/documentation/content/creator/sdk7/media/display-a-certified-nft.md

 <img src="/images/media/nft-ui.png" alt="Move entity" width="500"/>

-Open this UI by calling the function `OpenNftDialog()`.
+Open this UI by calling the function `openNftDialog()`.
 This function requires an object as an argument that contains a single `urn` field.
 This field takes a string that should follow this structure:

 `urn:decentraland:<CHAIN>:<CONTRACT_STANDARD>:<CONTRACT_ADDRESS>:<TOKEN_ID>`